CoreMedia/coremedia-social-hub/documentation/Configuration.md

 By default, the CoreMedia Blueprint document type model is configured where _CMMedia_ with it's data property contains a blob with asset data.

+Check also the details connector configuration for details on how to configure image variants for message composing.

 ## Adapter Configurations